toolbear/soon/README.md

 <h1 title="Soon — the task timer that loves developers">🔜 — the task timer that 💙s developers</h1>

-Soon is a task timer with opinions on how to optimize your development time for:
+Soon is a task timer that optimizes your development time for:

-* completing meaningful work
+* shipping meaningful work
 * peak performance and recovery
 * achieving flow
 * mental and physical well being
 * hugs & tacos

 The only opinion Soon has about task or to-do lists is that you should use them.

-Out of the box Soon finds tasks from [GFM task lists][GFM task lists], git feature branches, GitHub pull requests, and GitHub issues.
-Mac users may be interested in plugins for [Reminders][soon-osx-reminders] or [Things][soon-things].
+Out of the box Soon finds tasks from [Markdown task lists][GFM task lists], feature branches, pull requests, and GitHub issues.
+Mac users may be interested in the [Reminders][soon-osx-reminders] plugin.
 Authoring a plugin for your favorite task list manager is straightforward.

 On the surface Soon has similarities to [a popular technique][pomodoro].
-Our scope is smaller and our approach different; Soon is a tool not a methodology.
+Soon is a tool not a methodology.

 [pomodoro]: http://pomodorotechnique.com/ "The Pomodoro Technique®"
 [GFM task lists]: https://help.github.com/articles/writing-on-github/#task-lists "GitHub Flavored Markdown Task Lists"
 [soon-osx-reminders]: https://github.com/toolbear/soon-osx-reminders "Plugin for Reminders by Apple"
-[soon-things]: https://github.com/toolbear/soon-things "Plugin for Things by Cultered Code"

 ## Teaser